ArvindR07/WhatsAppBotDocs/docs/source/index.rst

 Functions
 =======================

+You can also watch `this <https://www.youtube.com/>`_ video to understand how to use these functions.

 =============================
 newMessagesThere(self)
 =============================

-Function Description and Working:
+**Function Description and Working:**

-This Functions returns a boolean value (True or False).
+| This Functions returns a boolean value (True or False).
-If there are new messages (unread messages), it returns True, otherwise False.
+| If there are new messages (unread messages), it returns True, otherwise False.
-It uses the red color notification dot on WhatsApp icon to acheive this.
+| It uses the red color notification dot on WhatsApp icon to acheive this.
-So this function is available only for WhatsApp Desktop Application in Windows and Mac, and not for WhatsApp Web.
+| So this function is available only for WhatsApp Desktop Application in Windows and Mac, and not for WhatsApp Web.

-Usage:
+**Usage:**

 .. code:: python

    WTBot.newMessagesThere()

-Returns:
+**Returns:**

 .. code:: python